sinhSlumbering/benchmarking-gnns/example_usage.md

 - `--visualize`: Generate visualizations of the original and sparsified graphs
 - `--visualize-tsp`: Generate TSP solution overlay visualizations
 - `--layout`: Layout algorithm for visualization (spring, circular, kamada_kawai, spectral, shell)
+- `--use_last_epoch`: Use the last epoch model instead of the best validation model

 ### Visualization